SL_2(R)-developments and Signature Asymptotics for Planar Paths with Bounded Variation: Some further questions

-One may wonder how much further one needs to go towards a complete solution to the length conjecture (\ref{eq:LengConj})?
-In our modest opinion, a critical step (which is also a fundamental challenge of the problem) is to identify a suitable way to capture the \textit{degree} of being tree-reduced at a \textit{quantitative} level.
-In addition, such an approach should solely reflect the tree-reduced property without involving any extra regularity properties of the path, as the former property is essentially topological.
-Although Theorem \ref{thm:Mthm} does not completely resolve the problem, we believe that it is an interesting and important attempt along this philosophy.
-For instance, in the simplified context of Example \ref{exa:NoCusp}, the condition that $\beta_{t}$ stays in an interval of length $r<\pi$ reflects the extent to which the path cannot turn around immediately (thus being tree-reducedness).
-As $r$ gets smaller, the path tends to be ``more tree-reduced''.
-While as $r$ gets closer to $\pi,$ the condition becomes less sensitive for detecting the tree-reduced property, since the case of $r=\pi$ immediately allows the possibility of creating tree-like pieces.
-To go deeper into the study, there are at least two interesting questions one can investigate. \begin{question} Can we extend the current approach to higher dimensional paths? \end{question} At the moment, this is not entirely straight forward.
+To go deeper into the study, among others there are at least two interesting questions one can raise and investigate. \begin{question} Can we extend the current approach to higher dimensional paths? \end{question} At the moment, this is not entirely straight forward.
 For higher dimensional paths, one may resort to Cartan developments onto higher dimensional Lie groups, e.g. ${\rm SL}_{n}(\mathbb{R}),$ ${\rm SO}(p,q)$ etc. If one designs the development in a clever way, it may not be too surprising to end up with an ODE system in which the angular component for the group action is decoupled from the radial component just like the equations \eqref{eq:REqn} and \eqref{eq:AEqn}.
 However, one faces another level of challenge (which is harder to overcome) due to the lack of monotonicity properties for the angular equation, since the angle dynamics is now taking values in the $n$-sphere $S^{n}$ rather than in $\mathbb{R}$ (or $S^{1}$).

 On the other hand, we have made use of the intuition that the tree-reduced property is reflected by the incapability of making a $\pi$-turn locally.
 There is a weaker type of conditions that captures this property in a more direct way, which is expressed in terms of turning angles: